The Judgment Layer

 Orphaned Connections

-These aren't connection problems.
-They're judgment problems.
+These are not connection problems.
+They are judgment problems.

 What the Judgment Layer Includes